Codetig/music_lab/README.md

 Before you start coding, look up the answers the following questions and place them inline below:

 1. What are some books that Martin Fowler has written?
+NoSQL Distiller, Refactoring, Programming
-2. What's the difference between "active record" and "ActiveRecord"?
+2. What's the difference between "active record" and "ActiveRecord"? active record pattern refers to the architecture of storing data, while ActiveRecord is a type of active record system
 3. Is the "active record" pattern an ORM?
+No, ORM is a type of active record pattern
 4. Why might we want to use an ORM in our code?
+It helps with sanitizing our data and protecting against injection.
+It also helps manage our database and reduce the HTML we have to type.
 5. What gem do we need to allow Sinatra to interact with ActiveRecord?
 6. What is `rake`?
+Sinatra-ActiveRecord
 7. What is a database migration?
+It refers to documentation on changing the state of our database, as well and actually being the code responsible for doing the change.
-8. What command can we use to create a new ActiveRecord migration?
+8. What command can we use to create a new ActiveRecord migration? rake db:migration NAME=create_product
-9. What command runs our existing migrations?
+9. What command runs our existing migrations? rake db:migrate
-10. What commands reverses a migration?
+10. What commands reverses a migration? rake db:rollback
-11. What command tells us which migrations have run and which have not?
+11. What command tells us which migrations have run and which have not?rake db:migrate:status
 12. Which class do we have to extend if we want to create a new model?
+ActiveRecord::Base
-13. What's the difference between ActiveRecord's `.new` and `.create` methods?
+13. What's the difference between ActiveRecord's `.new` and `.create` methods? new creates an instance but doe not add it to the class
 14. What's the difference between ActiveRecord's `.find` and `.find_by` methods?
 15. What's the difference between ActiveRecord's `.find_by` and `.where` methods?
 16. What ActiveRecord method do we use to change a value in the